 Every original product, must be equipped with instructions for use.
 Follow these instructions to ensure care is up to manufacturer’s standards.

 · Hand Wash Your Jacket

-Avoid washing leather jackets using a washing machine because it will damage the jacket’s texture.
+Avoid clean a leather jacket using a washing machine because it will damage the jacket’s texture.
 You have to wash the leather jacket manually, using your hands.

 · How to Treat a Leather Jacket with Baby Soap

-Actually, you just need to wash the leather jacket with water.
+Actually, you just need to clean a leather jacket with water.
 However, if there is a stain that is difficult to remove, use a mild soap, such as baby soap.
 Just pour a little baby soap on the part of the stain that sticks, then rub it using your hands.
 Avoid harsh chemicals, such as bleach or ammonia.

 · How to Rinse a Washed Jacket